-Identity marketing is a highly effective form of personalized marketing because it engages consumer tribes based on their deep-seated attributes, such as their life stage (students) or occupation (teachers).
-In a previous post, we explained that using customer verification software is essential to making this new form of personalization work because it:
+Identity marketing is a highly effective form of personalized marketing because it engages consumer communities based on their deep-seated attributes, such as their life stage (students) or occupation (teachers).
+In a previous post, we explained that using a customer verification software is essential to making this new form of personalization work because it:

 - Prevents fraud.

 - Underscores your brand’s commitment to the group.

 But for customer verification software to be truly effective, you need to pick the right verification software.

 Checklist for Picking the Right Customer Verification Software

 When choosing customer verification software, make sure it: